BUSINESS

 Community Development Assistance Act (CDAA)

-The Community Development Assistance Act enables DED to distribute a 40% state tax credit to businesses, corporations, insurance firms, financial institutions, and individuals that make eligible cash contributions or provide services and materials to approved community betterment projects.
+The Community Development Assistant Act (CDAA) enables DED to distribute a 40% state tax credit to individuals and business firms that make eligible contributions to certified projects or programs.

-A municipality, county, tribal authority, or non-profit community betterment organization can apply for CDAA tax credits through DED.
+Any county, city, village, or non-profit Community Betterment Organization (CBO) which provides community assistance or community services in a community development area may apply for CDAA tax credits through DED.
 Once the project is approved, the organization can notify donors that they’re eligible for tax credits.

 What Qualifies?